labuladong/fucking-algorithm/think_like_computer/DoublePointerTechnique.md

-# 双指针技巧总结
-#Summary of double pointer technique
+# Summary of double pointer technique[](#双指针技巧总结)

-我把双指针技巧再分为两类，一类是「快慢指针」，一类是「左右指针」。前者解决主要解决链表中的问题，比如典型的判定链表中是否包含环；后者主要解决数组（或者字符串）中的问题，比如二分查找。
 I divide the double pointer technique into two categories, one is "fast and slow pointer", the other is "left and right pointer".
 The former mainly solves the problems in the linked list, such as the typical determination of whether a link is included in the linked list; the latter mainly solves the problems in the array (or string), such as binary search.

-### 一、快慢指针的常见算法
-###1、 Common algorithms of fast and slow pointer
+### Part 1.
+Common algorithms of fast and slow pointer[](#快慢指针的常见算法)

-快慢指针一般都初始化指向链表的头结点 head，前进时快指针 fast 在前，慢指针 slow 在后，巧妙解决一些链表中的问题。
 The fast and slow pointers are usually initialized to point to the head node of the linked list.
 When moving forward, the fast pointer is in the front and the slow pointer is in the back, which ingeniously solves some problems in the linked list.

-**1、判定链表中是否含有环**
-**1. Determine whether there are links in the list**
+**1. Determine whether there are links in the list**[](#判定链表中是否含有环)

-这应该属于链表最基本的操作了，如果读者已经知道这个技巧，可以跳过。

-单链表的特点是每个节点只知道下一个节点，所以一个指针的话无法判断链表中是否含有环的。

-如果链表中不含环，那么这个指针最终会遇到空指针 null 表示链表到头了，这还好说，可以判断该链表不含环。

 This should be the most basic operation of linked list.
 If the reader already knows this skill, he can skip it.

 The feature of single linked list is that each node only knows the next node, so a pointer can't judge whether there is a link in the linked list.

 If there is no ring in the list, then this pointer will eventually encounter a null pointer indicating that the list is at the end, which is easy to say.
 It can be judged that the list does not contain a ring.

 ```java

 boolean hasCycle(ListNode head) {